cewing/training.python_web/source/presentations/session05.rst

     In SMTP, the *client* has this ability

     But in POP3, it belongs to the *server*.

+    .. rst-class:: large centered

         Why?

 IMAP
 ----